anoopsarkar/nlp-class/hw0.md

 Next you should set up notifications about Issues in your repository.
 Go to `User Settings` from the upper right corner menu.
-Select `Notifications` from the left menu and pick the `Global notification level` to `Watch` and also select `Receive notifications about your own activity`.
+Select `Preferences` menu which should take you to `User Settings` where you can select `Notification` where you should pick the `Global notification level` to `Watch` and also select `Receive notifications about your own activity`.
 You can also set notifications specifically for your repository to `Watch`.

 ### Setup SSH Key